d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 ![postsampcredibleset](https://user-images.githubusercontent.com/6753639/178248952-b14e3d72-e65f-41ed-9577-8d3363c8cf11.png)

 The plot looks somewhat cleaner if we remove the posterior samples, simply visualizing the data, posterior mean, and 95% credible set.
-Notice how the uncertainty grows away from the data, a train of epistemic uncertainty.
+Notice how the uncertainty grows away from the data, a property of epistemic uncertainty.

 ![datafitcredibleset](https://user-images.githubusercontent.com/6753639/178249137-23af70e9-0753-4491-9215-7a757ff60652.png)